kikalore/mlfs-book/README.md

 ### Overview

 This project aims to predict daily air quality (specifically PM2.5 levels) for the city of Berlin.
-It leverages historical weather data and air quality readings from 10 different sensors located across the city of Berlin, that can be retrieved from https://waqi.info/.
+It leverages historical weather data and air quality readings from 10 different sensors located across the city of Berlin, which can be retrieved from https://waqi.info/.

 The system is designed as an end-to-end MLOps pipeline, which includes: